-HTC was one of the major players in the global smartphone field at the beginning of last decade.
+At the beginning of the last decade, HTC was one of the major players in the global smartphone field.
 The sales volume of HTC smartphones peaked at 12.63 million units in Taiwan and export volume exceeded 146 million units in 2011.
-However, the good times did not last long for HTC.
-The brand’s sales volume in Taiwan already dropped to almost half in the year after, which was followed by further decline.
-From 2011 to 2018, both sales volume in Taiwan and export volume of HTC shrank over ten times to less than 16 million units altogether currently.
-After multiple years of net loss, HTC sold most of its smartphone division to Google and announced to focus on virtual reality (VR) technology from then onwards.
+However, the brand’s sales volume in Taiwan dropped to almost half by 2015, which was followed by further decline.
+From 2011 to 2018, both sales volume in Taiwan and export volume of HTC shrank over ten times to less than 16 million units altogether.
+After multiple years of net loss, HTC sold most of its smartphone division to Google and announced that it will focus on virtual reality (VR) technology from then onwards.

 Technical affinity and modern infrastructure